Survey: Image Mixing and Deleting for Data Augmentation: Mix and Up

 where $G_{ij}$ is the pixel value of mask $G$, $H$ is height, and $W$ is width.
-With the given mask, the equation to mix two images becomes:
+With the given mask, the equation to mix two images becomes

-\subsubsection{Co-Mixup}
+\subsection{Co-Mixup}

-Co-Mixup \cite{comixup} performs salient image mixing on a batch of input images to generate a batch of augmented images.
+Co-Mixup~\cite{comixup} performs salient image mixing on a batch of input images to generate a batch of augmented images.
 This technique maximizes saliency in output images by penalizations to ensure local data smoothness and diverse image regions.
-An example of generated images by Co-Mixup is shown in figure \ref{comixup_fig}.
+Examples of generated images by Co-Mixup are shown in Figure~\ref{mixup_images}.

-\subsubsection{Sample Pairing}
+\subsection{Sample Pairing}

-This simple technique \cite{samplepairing} merges two images by averaging their pixel intensities.
-The new image has the same training image label opposite to MixUp and other approaches where labels are updated according to the proportion of image mixing.
+This technique~\cite{samplepairing} merges two images by averaging their pixel intensities.
+The resultant image has the same training image label as opposed to MixUp and other approaches where labels are updated according to the proportion of image mixing.

-\subsubsection{Puzzle Mix}
+\subsection{Puzzle Mix}

-Puzzlemix \cite{puzzlemix} learns to augment two images optimally based on saliency.
-The algorithm employs the following procedure 1) Images are divided into regions for the mixup, 2) The algorithm learns to transport the salient region of one image such that the output image has the maximized saliency from both images.
-An example of a transported salient region in an augmented image is shown in figure \ref{puzzlemix_fig}.
+Puzzle Mix~\cite{puzzlemix}, as shown in Figure~\ref{mixup_images}, learns to augment two images optimally based on saliency.
+The algorithm employs the following procedure 1) images are divided into regions for the MixUp, and 2) the algorithm learns to transport the salient region of one image such that the output image has the maximized saliency from both images.